hotwired-laravel/turbo-laravel/README.md

 - `comments.store` will redirect to `comments.create` with no route params.
 - `comments.update` will redirect to `comments.edit` with the `{comment}` param.

 If a guessed route name doesn't exist, the middleware will not change the redirect response.
-If you want to have more control over the redirect URL, you can catch the `Illuminate\Validation\ValidationException` exception yourself and use the `redirectTo` method in it.
-If the exception has that attribute, the middleware will also not touch it.
-You can also return Blade view using a non-200 status code after catching that exception, if you want to.
+If you want to have more control over the redirect URL, you can catch the `Illuminate\Validation\ValidationException` exception yourself and use the `redirectTo` method on it.
+If the exception has that, the middleware will respect it.
+You can also return a Blade view using a non-200 status code after catching that exception, if you want to.

 ```php
 public function store()